bmino/crypto-splitter/README.md

 ### Easy Method for Paying

-The app contains handy shortcuts for using method #1 above:
+The app contains handy shortcuts for using method #1 and #3 above:

 ```bash
 # Gives Splitter an unlimited allowance to spend the multisig or wallet's erc20 token